 Everyday Educational Opportunities

 While you can find ways to add hours and days to your school calendar outside the home, you can easily do this from home as well.
 Here are a few more ways that you can easily incorporate everyday activities into your life and make them more educational.

 Planning Your School Year

-The mom who asked this question is likely using traditional curriculum.
+The mom who asked these homeschool questions is likely using traditional curriculum.
 She probably knows how many lessons are in each book and is spreading the lessons out over the course of the school year.
 She has figured out how to get 165 days in the year, but isn’t sure how to get the other 15 days.
-By utilizing other educational opportunities that aren’t textbook based and rethinking traditional education, this isn’t difficult.

 In hindsight, I recognize that pushing my three-year-old to start “school” so young was counter-productive.
 Education from workbooks should be an invitation, not a requirement, for young children.

-A Quote From This Episode Of The HomeSchool ThinkTank Parenting Podcast
+From this Episode of the HomeSchool ThinkTank Parenting Podcast

 I think that if you try to make your four year old sit down at the kitchen table or at a little desk, or what have you, every single day and do specific lessons, that you are going to start killing their innate desire to learn.
 And your goal as a homeschooling parent, one of your goals, is to help your children develop a true love of learning.

-If you have a homeschool question or need feedback about homeschooling, you can book a call here.
+If you have homeschool questions or need feedback about homeschooling, you can book a call here.